Perspective | Ketanji Brown Jackson did define ‘woman’ at her confirmation hearing

 Later in the hearings, Cruz returned to the task of trying to get Jackson to define a woman.
 “I think you’re the only Supreme Court nominee in history who has been unable to answer the question,” he said — as if defining gender was part of some centuries-old Supreme Court application form.

 The judge again declined to answer the question in biological terms.
-Instead, she answered truthfully: “I know that I am a woman," she said.
-And any woman watching her would have known it too.
+Instead, she answered truthfully: “I know that I am a woman,” she said.
+And any woman watching her would have known it, too.